brevzin/brevzin.github.io/_posts/2020-11-14-tag-invoke.md

 ## This isn't better enough

-If `tag_invoke` is improving on CPOs (and it is, even when I measure by criteria that are not related to the problems the authors set out to solve), why do I claim, as I do in the title of this post, the I hate `tag_invoke`?
+If `tag_invoke` is improving on CPOs (and it is, even when I measure by criteria that are not related to the problems the authors set out to solve), why do I claim, as I do in the title of this post, that `tag_invoke` is not the solution I want?

 Because this is how you implement the `eq`/`ne` interface in Rust, which calls this `PartialEq`: